dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 - Modify the APK path if your build outputs are in a different location
 - Customize the distribution groups based on the build type

+For more advanced customization, such as deploying to different environments (development, staging, production) with environment-specific secrets, see the [GitHub Environments Guide](GITHUB_ENVIRONMENTS_GUIDE.md) and check out the example workflow in `.github/workflows/environment_example.yml`.

 ## Troubleshooting

 If the workflow fails, check the following: